Your Questions About Title Tags and Google’s Latest Update Answered Here

 Many people have asked why Google felt this update was necessary and are keen to understand what it means for their websites in terms of search rankings.

-What the update means for your website
+What Google’s Latest Update means for your website

 Millions of webpages don’t have proper title tags.
 Others have titles that are just stuffed full of keywords.
 Some contain what’s known as ‘boilerplate’ language ie. ‘home’ for a home page, ‘untitled’ for other pages or simply repeated use of the website’s name as the title tag for multiple pages.
 Others are just too long.